Predicting Human Perceptions of Robot Performance During Navigation Tasks: Introduction

-Due to the complexity of reliably capturing observations of implicit feedback during navigation tasks, we performed a data collection effort using the Social Environment for Autonomous Navigation (SEAN) 2.0~\cite{tsoi2022sean} with Virtual Reality (VR) \cite{zhang2023sean}.\footnote[3]{Dataset available at: \url{https://sean-together.interactive-machines.com/}} Humans took part in the simulations through an avatar, which was controlled using a VR headset, as in Fig.~\ref{fig:setup}.
+To study implicit feedback during navigation tasks, we performed a systematic data collection using the Social Environment for Autonomous Navigation (SEAN) 2.0~\cite{tsoi2022sean} with Virtual Reality (VR) \cite{zhang2023sean}.\footnote{Dataset \thrirevision{and source code} available at: \url{https://sean-together.interactive-machines.com/}.} Humans took part in the simulations through an avatar, which was controlled using a VR headset, as in Fig.~\ref{fig:setup}.
 The headset enabled immersion and allowed us to capture implicit feedback features like gaze.
 Also, it facilitated querying the human about robot performance as navigation tasks took place.
 We considered robot performance as a multi-dimensional construct, similar to \cite{zhang2023self}, because humans may care about many aspects of a robot's navigation behavior, as discussed in the social robot navigation literature \cite{gao2022evaluation,mavrogiannis2023core,francis2023principles}.

-Using the data collected with SEAN, we first investigate to what extent humans can predict the users' impression of a robot's performance (along the dimensions of perceived competence, surprise, and intention) from a visualization of the observations of interactions (or features) recorded in our navigation dataset.
-Second, we investigate how well various supervised learning models do this type of inference in comparison to humans.
-Finally, we study the generalization capabilities of supervised learning methods to unseen users.
+Then, we \track{studied} fundamental questions about the value of implicit feedback signals in predicting subjective \thrirevision{perceptions} of robot performance \track{using the VR data}.
+First, we investigate\track{d} to what extent humans can predict a person's \thrirevision{perceptions} of the robot's performance (along the dimensions of perceived \thrirevision{navigation} competence, \thrirevision{surprising behavior}, and \thrirevision{clear intention during navigation}). \thrirevision{Predictions were made} based on visualizations of observations of the human-robot interaction, as recorded in our VR navigation dataset.
+Second, we investigate\track{d} how well various supervised learning models do this type of inference in comparison to humans. \track{Third}, we stud\track{ied} the generalization capabilities of supervised learning methods to users unseen at training time.